SalishSeaCast/docs/code-notes/dev-notes/nemo_3.4_westgrid.rst

       cd dev_v3_4_STABLE_2012/NEMOGCM/ARCH

 * NEMO ships with a number of different arch files.
-So far, however, what works is one based on the jasper file from P. Myers GEOTRACES code:
+After changes to Jasper's operating system and updated arch file is needed:

   .. code-block:: sh